joyce/leadership/howtojoyce.md

 Team is the star of the show

 * I love being able to bring together a group of individuals with varied strengths and become an awesome team that makes each other stronger and better
-* my job is to create an environment that allows the team and the individuals on the team to succeed
+* My job is to create an environment that allows the team and the individuals on the team to succeed
 * Basically, you’re the face of the team and my job is to make you look good

 Collaboration always